1. GENERAL PROVISIONS

 3.1.
 The Race is comprised of multiple slots.
 Every Racer may participate in the event they registered for.

 3.2.
 The Racer may compete in the Race with one dog.
 One Racer and the dog they announced at registration will be referred to as “Duo”.
 A Racer may only compete with a dog they either registered with or one they swapped their original one for according to the following conditions.
 If the Racer decides to run with a different dog, they may do so once.
-They must announce their decision at least 72 hours before the race starts on the online interface, using their registration number to log in.
+They must announce their decision at least 72 hours before the race starts by emailing to email@example.com, as well as record the new dog’s data in the system unless they have done so already.
 After the deadline, there is no possibility to change dogs!

 3.3.
 The Race Organiser provides the opportunity for one Racer to compete with two different dogs in two different time slots.
 They will be handled as two separate Duos, which requires two different registrations.
 In this case, the Racer receives a 25% discount for the second application fee.
 To be eligible for this discount, the Racer must let the organisers know about their decision to compete in two races with two dogs by writing to firstname.lastname@example.org.

 3.4.
 It is possible to participate in the Race in teams.
-One team comprises of 6 or 12 duos (HDR Base only).
-The team members in a team of 6 each get a 10% discount from the full price, in a team of 12 (HDR Base only) they get 15% as long as they pay the whole fee in one instalment.
+One team comprises of 6 duos.
+The team members in a team of 6 each get a 10% discount from the full price as long as the whole fee of the 6 members is paid in one instalment.
 In a team of 6 there may be two Racers who can participate without a dog.
-In a team of 12 (HDR Base only) there may be four Racers who can participate without a dog.
 The team results are calculated by adding up the first and the last arriving team member’s times (if the first or the last racer to arrive competes without a dog, then the next best or worst time will be considered, that is, the time of the racers without dogs will not affect the results).
 The team member without a dog has to pay the same application fee as the others.
 If a racer wishes to compete without a dog they need to announce that during team application!

 3.5.
 A race is won by the Duo or team that completes the course within the shortest amount of time according to the rules laid out by this document.